nikki-uwu/Meower/README.md

 ## ⚠️ Safety Information

 **WARNING**: This device is for education and research only.
 Not a medical device.
-Do not use for diagnosis or treatment. **Use battery power only** - USB introduces significant noise that ruins signal quality.
+Do not use for diagnosis or treatment. **Use battery power only**

 ### Performance & Noise Considerations
 Even from a pure performance standpoint, battery operation is essential - not just for safety.
 Any USB connection introduces significant noise into the measurements.
 USB ground loops, switching power supplies, and computer interference can severely degrade signal quality.
 Always disconnect USB after configuration for research-quality recordings.